 So maybe the uncertainty is always there, shadowing his braggadocio.
 Maybe we just don’t see West’s daily psychodramas, his struggles to keep his head up, his tireless e?orts to live as both a humble Christian and a world-famous entertainer.
 Maybe he feels constantly torn between turning the other cheek and speaking truth to power.
 Maybe he struggles every day between sainthood and sin.
 And maybe his normal state is somewhere in the messy middle.
 If all of that’s true, doesn’t it make West seem a little more human, a little more like the rest of us?
 If we’re all ?ying on the same cramped airliner, isn’t it somehow comforting to know that West is on the very same plane, and that—even though he’s up there in ?rst class—his baggage might not survive the trip any better than ours?

-.
+Less than two months before it’s supposed to be on shelves, Graduation still isn’t finished.
 West is still mixing, mastering, tinkering.
 But the album is close enough to completion for West—who keeps the music on his laptop—to o?er a pretty serious sneak preview.
 He doesn’t announce the album with any great fanfare.
 He just sits at his computer and cues it up.

 The opening cut feels a bit like Burt Bacharach—it’s melodic and piano-driven, with snare hits that sound like blasts of static.
 As the song plays, West taps his foot and nods his head, grooving to his creation.